Meet Sara Knight, SJGF Founder but, more importantly,

 in sara's own words ~

 During long hospital stays with Julia, I often met other families going through serious medical issues with their child.
 I was drawn to them.
 At that time I had nothing to offer but a smile, a hug, a prayer, or a listening ear.
 As we talked with one another in the lonely halls of the Pediatric ICU, sharing about our children and what brought us there, for a moment we didn’t feel so alone.
 We cherished the human connection.
 Even though the journeys we had been on with our children varied, hope, faith, and our fierce love for our children is what united us.
 The parents I met were often weary, worried, and overwhelmed, but always holding on to hope.
 Each family left me longing to do more.
 I could have never imagined that one day I would, but it would be in Julia’s memory and to carry on her legacy.
-I think God used those vulnerable moments to stir my heart and plant within me His purposes that would lead me to serving and loving others in the midst of a storm with their child; and He used Julia to show me how.
+I think God used those vulnerable moments to stir my heart and plant within me His purposes.
+Purposes that would lead me to serving and loving others in the midst of a storm with their child; and He used Julia to show me how.

 Sara continues to be drawn to families in the midst of a storm with their child, and is so grateful for the community’s support that helps provide Raindancer families in Virginia and West Virginia with gifts that bring comfort, joy, help with day-to-day needs, and oftentimes dramatically improve and change children’s lives.